Samuel Gilbert Scott

 Samuel Gilbert Scott (c.
 1813 – January 11, 1841) was an American daredevil who was killed performing a stunt at Waterloo Bridge in London, England.

+For his act, Scott often swung from a rope by his feet and neck before jumping.
+During a performance in Deptford, the rope accidentally slipped around his neck and nearly strangled him.
+He was rescued by a bystander.
+Scott went on to perform the same act at Waterloo Bridge, and accidentally hanged himself from a scaffold.

+Navy veteran and start of his diving career

 Scott was born in Philadelphia, Pennsylvania, and served in the United States Navy, where he became well known for jumping off the masts of Navy vessels.
 Upon leaving the Navy he became a professional stuntman, passing the hat for contributions after his performances.
 Scott performed stunts in Boston, Massachusetts, Philadelphia and on the St. Lawrence River.
 He dived from a precipice near Niagara Falls, reported in newspapers as a 593 foot jump, although historians consider this figure to be impossible.
 Scott also worked as a bartender in Rochester, New York, where Sam Patch had jumped to his death from the High Falls in 1829.